 The camera will hopefully offer thrilling close-up views of a nesting vulture pair, giving watchers a better understanding of this majestic species and boosting conservation efforts.

-Stories tagged: Bulgarian Society for the Protection of Birds
+Tag: Bulgarian Society for the Protection of Birds

 This autumn seven more artificial nests will attract black vultures in the Rhodope mountains in Bulgaria.
 In 2016 the first three nests for the rare birds were built and are now numbering 10 nests.
 Black vultures have disappeared from Bulgaria some decades ago.
 The idea of artificial nests is to attract birds from Dadia National Park in neighboring Greece to settle in the Eastern Rhodopes and gradually rebuild the population.